 Reduce or eliminate alcohol correlates with elevated blood pressure.
-Alcohol puts stress on the liver and reduces its ability to detoxify blood causing more oxidized and damaging substances in the circulation harming blood vessels.
-Further, if the liver is busy processing alcohol, it is unable to handle fats causing elevated cholesterol levels.
+Alcohol puts stress on the liver and reduces its ability to detoxify the blood, causing more oxidized and damaging substances in the circulation harming blood vessels.
+Additionally, if the liver is busy processing alcohol, it is unable to handle fats causing elevated cholesterol levels.

-Passing out after heavy drinking is a common problem for heavy drinkers.
-Researchers at the University of Iowa College Of Medicine and the Mayo Clinic in Minnesota say the effect of alcohol on blood vessels is to blame for tumble after alcohol drinking.
+Researchers at the University of Iowa College Of Medicine and the Mayo Clinic in Minnesota say the effect of alcohol on blood vessels is to blame for tumble and pass out after heavy alcohol drinking.

 Harmful effects of alcohol

-- Alcohol is metabolizing by the liver and thus alcohol causing varies problems to liver such as fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis.
+- Alcohol is metabolizing by the liver, and thus alcohol causing varies liver problems such as fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis.